Oscars 2017: Hollywood's biggest night arrives

 That theme of inclusion could also become a part of what's expected to be a prominent part of the evening: politically-tinged messages from those on stage.

-Legendary actress Meryl Streep set the tone this year with her Golden Globes acceptance speech in which she denounced Trump's campaign rhetoric without ever mentioning his name.
 A few stars including Jodie Foster and Michael J. Fox helped kick off the Oscars weekend's politics as speakers at a rally held Friday in lieu of United Talent Agency's annual pre-Oscars party.

 The event, which included speeches in support of immigrant rights, is just one way Hollywood has voiced its displeasure with President Trump's administration and policies.